Blue Cross NC Child Hunger Impact Project

 - Other districts have funded equipment and staffing to keep meal sites open during holidays, or add summer meal sites, that would otherwise not have been possible.

 - Dozens of schools around the state have begun innovative breakfast in the classroom and grab and go morning meals sometimes served through second period.

 - At-risk afterschool meal programs and summer programs are using funding for enrichment activities, facilities and supplies, and staffing to help increase participation and sustain programs.

 Many kids rely on school meals for their nutrition.
 So, when school lets out for the summer, schools, churches, community organizations, state agencies, and others team up to provide thousands of meal sites across the state where kids can eat for free.
 Working to expand participation in the Summer Nutrition Programs has been a long-term project for the Carolina Hunger Initiative (CHI) team members, which includes developing yearly profiles showing participation rates by county.

-In summer 2021, CHI partnered with the NC Department of Public Instruction’s (DPI) School Nutrition Services team to support and evaluate the summer meals programs in 10 rural counties.
-This work for this “SummerMeals4NCKids” project included:
+In summer 2022, CHI partnered with the NC Department of Public Instruction’s (DPI) School Nutrition Services team for the second year of the “SummerMeals4NCKids” project.
+CHI supported the summer nutrition programs in rural counties by:

 - Creating a customizable outreach toolkit.

 - Providing $1,000 “gift grants” in the form of equipment for serving meals.

 - Building a new online home for the NC Summer Nutrition Programs, SummerMeals4NCKids.org.